emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 --- abstract

-This draft discusses the usage of inventory information for adapting parts of existing device to eco-design.
+This draft discusses the usage of inventory information for adapting parts of existing devices to eco-design.
 It is driven by the weight of the manufacturing in the sustainability and resiliency cost wrt to the power consumption.

 --- middle